How It All Began

 The first Days for Girls Kits were quite different from the design in use today.
 Each of the 28 iterations that followed would be informed by extensive feedback and designed to meet unique cultural and environmental conditions in communities throughout the world.
 What would eventually become clear in the years following Days for Girls’ beginning was just how much of a difference hygiene solutions would make in assisting women and girls to break the cycle of poverty and live lives of dignity.

-Today, Days for Girls has reached more than one million women and girls in 125+ countries with DfG Kits and menstrual health education.
+Today, Days for Girls has reached more than 1.7 million women and girls in 125+ countries with DfG Kits and menstrual health education.
 This translates into over 115 million days of dignity, health, and opportunity!